Cannabis Education Program

 - Courses appear on your MRU transcript

-These are introductory courses, intended to introduce you to the evolving cannabis industry and to help guide you through the ACMPR regulatory process.
+These courses are intended to introduce you to the evolving cannabis industry and to help guide you through the regulatory process of the Cannabis Act.

-Duration: Programs will take between 8 and 13 weeks to complete.
-Each course requires approximately 14 hours of study per week.
+Duration: Courses run for 8, 13, or 26 weeks.
+Each course requires approximately 15 hours of study per week.

 Courses are intended to be completed by anyone working full time and the hours for completion are somewhat flexible within determined timelines.